 • All guiding permits and park entry fees

-• Emergency and communication equipment (radio, GPS, SPOT/InReach)
+• Emergency and communication equipment (radio, GPS/InReach)

 • First-aid supplies (these are carried by your guide)